hasanike/ReadMe-Generator/sampleReadMe.md

 - [Questions](#questions)

 ## Installation
-no
+Node index.js

 ## Usage
-no
+with Node in order to add to repositories

 ## Contributions
-me
+Only me at this time

 ## Tests
 yes

 ## License
- This project is licensed under the MIT license
+ This project is licensed under the ISC license

 ## Questions
-If you have any questions, you can email me at: g.
+If you have any questions, you can email me at: hasani.eidenberger@gmail.com.
-If you want to see more of my work, please visit my Github at: [f](https://github.com/f)
+If you want to see more of my work, please visit my Github at: [github.com/hasanike](https://github.com/github.com/hasanike)